LLNL/spheral/docs/user_guide/user/sph.rst

 :math:`S^{\alpha \beta}`                                                     deviatoric stress
 :math:`\sigma^{\alpha \beta} = S^{\alpha \beta} - P \delta^{\alpha \beta}`   stress tensor
 ==========================================================================   =========================

+This leads us to a sometimes subtle but important distinction about these sorts of schemes: despite "Particle" being right there in the name of the method, SPH and its ilk are not really particle methods.
+The points in SPH are best viewed as moving centers of interpolation, on which we are solving partial differential equations (PDE's), very similarly to how more traditional meshed methods such as finite-volume or finite-elements treat equations.
+For this reason in Spheral we try to refer to use the term "nodes" rather than particles to refer to these points.
+To be more concrete, in SPH we are solving the standard Lagragian conservation equations for mass, momentum, and energy either in the fluid or solid regimes:

 These equations are solved in an SPH formalism by integrating the SPH interpolation